Teaching with Hybrix

 Hybrix works well when students are ready to consider questions like:

-- How does code turn into bytes?
+- How does the computer represent information using bytes?

 It can be used as: